-For each output:
+• For each output:

 The sixth and final level is the output data, which must be a comma-separated list of decimal-precision real numbers.
 The number of entries in this list will exactly match the number of years in the "years" variable at the top level of this file.
-Each floating-point number represents this particular output, of this KDMM, at this scale, with this setting, for this mitigation type or alternative, for this project, at each of the specified years since Plan inception.
+Each floating-point number represents this particular output, of this KDMM, at this scale, with this setting, for this mitigation type or alternative, for this Confirmed Project, at each of the specified years since Plan inception.

-The Large Electrical Corporation must submit a single JSON file for the full suite of projects in its portfolio.
+The Large Electrical Corporation must submit a single JSON file for the full suite of Confirmed Projects in its Portfolio.
 Figure C.2 shows an example JSON file and includes comments on the individual elements to be submitted for illustrative purposes.
 The Large Electrical Corporation must omit the comments in its submission.